outdoor

 Your hike starts at the far end of the lot with a wide packed gravel trail.
 You’ll stay on this until you reach a gate- to the right of the gate there’s a sign for the trail to Taggart Lake.

 The trail after the river winds through the woods and is narrow.
-You can’t tell what comes ahead in the trail making this a lot of fun.
-Just after the river is a horse pasture with the pens right next to the trail.
-When we first passed the pens were empty but on our hike back there were horses grazing- pretty cool.
+You can’t tell what comes ahead making this a lot of fun.
+Around one bend we popped out next to a horse pasture with the pens right next to the trail.
+On our hike back there were horses out grazing it was pretty cool to watch.

 After the horse pasture the trail climbs briefly as you continue to follow the river.
 After climbing for a bit you’re rewarding with some epic views of the Tetons.